MassFuer/mini-game/README.md

 - Press <kbd>SPACE</kbd> or <kbd>CLICK</kbd> to fire projectiles
 >[!NOTE]
 > You'll notice that Tchoupi throws bananas 🍌 whereas Joker got real ammos 🔫
-#### Objectives
+#### Objective
-- Avoid collisions with enemies
-- Make the highest score
+- Make the highest score and share it with your friends 🤝
 #### Game behavior
-- You start with score to 0 (yes, I'm serious), 3 lives, and unlimited munitions
+- You start with score to 0 _(yes, I'm serious)_, 3 lives, and unlimited munitions
 - Avoid colliding with enemies, you'll lose 1 live, make a 360° spin and hear me crying [Wassuuuup](/assets/audio/spin.wav)
 >[!TIP]
 > I can understand if you disable sounds.
 Just click on the top button !